xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 - We must then look up your source-specific account for CSE15L.
 [Click Here!](https://sdacs.ucsd.edu/~icc/index.php)

 - Once you do your account Lookup, you should be able to find your own course-specific account.
-It should look something like cs15lwi22zz@ieng6.ucsd.edu but with the zz replaced by your own letters.
+It should look something like cs15lwi22zz@ieng6.ucsd.edu but with the zz replaced with your own letters.

 - Then type the following into the terminal: ssh cs15lwi22zz@ieng6.ucsd.edu.
 Next type in yes and it should give you a prompt to enter your password.